DeNA/mobilize-base/README.md

 * active	set this to blank or FALSE if you want to turn off a job

-* schedule	This uses human readable syntax to schedule jobs.
+* trigger	This uses human readable syntax to schedule jobs.
 It accepts the following:
   * every `<integer>` hour --	fire the job at increments of `<integer>` hours, minimum of 1 hour
   * every `<integer>` day	-- fire the job at increments of `<integer>` days, minimum of 1
   * every `<integer>` day after <HH:MM>	-- fire the job at increments of <integer> days, after HH:MM UTC time